 U.S. Ski & Snowboard offers a variety of membership opportunities depending on your area of interest.
 You can join online at my.usskiandsnowboard.org.
-You will be issued a U.S. Ski & Snowboard membership number immediately.
+You will be issued a U.S. Ski & Snowboard membership number immediately following membership registration.
 FIS membership may take up to one week.
 Keep in mind that most adult memberships are placed on pending status until all requirements have been completed.

-Most adult members are required to undergo periodic Background Screening, Introduction to Avalanches, and annual SafeSport training to activate membership.
-Screening and SafeSport training are not required for short term members and alpine masters who are not in regular contact with athletes.
+Most adult members are required to undergo periodic Background Screening, Introduction to Avalanches, and annual SafeSport training to activate membership (Those turning 18 within the season will also be required to complete membership requirements prior to their membership being activated).
+Screening and SafeSport training are not required for short term members and alpine masters who are not in regular contact with minor athletes.

-Alpine General Non-Competitor (17 & under) \$30 per day - (Does not include access to U.S. Ski & Snowboard points list) The General membership is designed for an individual at the club level who is a non-U.S. Ski & Snowboard competitor participating in activities such as training, Buddy Werner, high school competition, community events and forerunning U.S. Ski & Snowboard and non-U.S. Ski & Snowboard events. \If any of the events listed above are sanctioned by U.S. Ski & Snowboard then a competitor or short-term membership is required - with the exception of forerunning.
+Alpine General Non-Competitor (17 & under) \$35 - (Does not include access to U.S. Ski & Snowboard points list) The General membership is designed for an individual at the club level who is a non-U.S. Ski & Snowboard competitor participating in activities such as training, Buddy Werner, high school competition, community events and forerunning U.S. Ski & Snowboard and non-U.S. Ski & Snowboard events.
+If any of the events listed above are sanctioned by U.S. Ski & Snowboard then a competitor or short-term membership is required - with the exception of forerunning.

-Alpine Non-Scored Athlete (14-24) \$100 - (Does not include access to U.S. Ski &

-Snowboard points list) Provides access to all levels of U.S. Ski & Snowboard scored and non-scored competitions at the local, divisional, regional and national level.
+Alpine Non-Scored Athlete (14-24) \$100 - (Does not include access to U.S. Ski & Snowboard points list) Provides access to all levels of U.S. Ski & Snowboard scored and non-scored competitions at the local, divisional, regional and national level.
 However, as the name implies, it does not include access to the U.S. Ski & Snowboard points list.
 Non-Scored Athlete members who are 18-24 may participate in Alpine Master's events, excluding regional and national championship events where they must possess an Alpine Master's membership.